PoisotLab/ms_networkary_classifiers/README.md

 that gets less and less performant will become more and more accurate and useful, simply by (i) underpredicting true positive cases and (ii) over-predicting false negatives.
 In other words, accuracy, defined as the proportion of predictions that are correct, is often useless as a measure of how predictive a model is.
-This is particularly true in ecological networks; the desired class (presence of an interaction between two species) is the one we care most about, and by far the least commmon.
+This is particularly true in ecological networks;
+the desired class (presence of an interaction between two species) is the one we care most about, and by far the least commmon.
 Herein lies the core challenge of predicting species interactions: the extreme imbalance between classes makes the training of predictive models difficult, and their validation even more so as we do not reliably know which negatives are true.
-The connectance of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin].
+The connectance (the proportion of realized interactions, usually the number of interactions divided by the number of species pairs) of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin].
 Recent contributions [@Strydom2021RoaPre;
 @Becker2021OptPre] highlight that predictive models of interactions can likely be improved by adding information (in the form of, *e.g.* traits), but that we do not have robust guidelines as to how the predictive ability of these models should be evaluated, nor about how the models should be trained.
 Here, by relying on simple derivations and a series of simulations, we formulate a number of such guidelines, specifically for the case of binary classifiers derived from thresholded values.

 Binary classifiers are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false